-Confidential, one-to-one appointments with counsellors are available to help full-time students work through issues affecting their mental health.
+Confidential, one-to-one appointments with counsellors are available to help students work through issues affecting their mental health.
 There is no cost to meet with a counsellor and

-    appointments can be made at all campuses.
+appointments can be in-person, virtual or by telephone at all campuses.

 Please visit our

 mental health support page for more mental health resources available to Conestoga College students.

 Our counsellors provide short-term, goal-focused mental health support for students residing in Ontario.

 Common issues we support include, but are not limited to:

 Many students struggle to cope with various pressures at times.
 It can be hard to live on your own for the first time or adjust to living in a new country.
 You may be worried about your academic performance or have test-taking anxiety.
 You may be simply overwhelmed with having to juggle so many demands such as work, relationships and school.
 In life, we can also face unexpected events such as a death, loss of a relationship, or a traumatic event that can affect us significantly.